Do you remember the last time someone genuinely thanked you?

 …“‘Preciate it”.
 A mumbled “Thanks”.
 A hurried “Thank you”.

-Change the statistics for your organization!
-Approximately 65% of givers will donate to your organization only once, while 80% would have given a second time had they been engaged properly.
-Considering the gravity of this data, why not use your ‘Thank You’ as the first step towards donor retention and rapport?
-The execution of a well constructed thank you is an irreplaceable marketing tool and relationship builder for your nonprofit.
-‘Thank You’ emails have a 30% increase in open and click through rates than marketing emails.
-This is one of the reasons Hopsie recommends that you refrain from requesting donations in thank you emails: to fully benefit from the subtle brand establishment of appreciation.
+The way we choose to express our gratitude sends a message to our recipient.
+For example, larger donors and corporate supporters are often given distinct attention from organizations.
+But isn’t every little gift incredibly important?
+Every potential donor relationship is more valuable than the immediate value of the gift, because of the potential future value.
+Relationship building with your donors is the opportunity to turn a goodwill transaction into a goodwill alliance.Approximately 65% of givers will donate to your organization only once, while 80% would have given a second time had they been engaged properly.
+Considering the gravity of this data, why not use your “thank you” as the first step towards donor retention and rapport?
+The execution of a well-constructed “thank you” is an irreplaceable marketing tool and relationship builder for your nonprofit.
+“Thank You” emails have a 30% increase in open and click-through rates over marketing emails.
+This is one of the reasons Hopsie recommends that you refrain from requesting donations in “Thank You” emaild — to fully benefit from the subtle brand establishment of appreciation.

-2. Video Story Telling Video story telling is an extremely useful tool to emotionally engage your donors.
+2. Video Storytelling Video storytelling is an extremely useful tool to emotionally engage your donors.
 Emotional motivators = action.
 Include an video thank you from your team or the community you are impacting.
-If your organization is unable to dedicate the time or resources to make a video to your standards, try including an informational video link in your thank you email!
+If your organization is unable to dedicate the time or resources to make a video to your standards, try including an informational video link in your thank you email.

 5. Social Media Acknowledgement Thanking your donors using various forms of social media is another way to boost donor engagement.
 Social media is a way to recognize and thank your donors as well as expand your brand visibility to potential future donors.
-And…who doesn’t appreciate a good Facebook shoutout?
+And who doesn’t appreciate a good Facebook shoutout?